 Hamburg, Missouri was a small but thriving community founded by German immigrants in the mid-1800s.
 In 1940, the War Department notified the residents, the majority of which were still of German descent, that their town would be demolished for the construction of a TNT plant to assist in the war effort.

 Very little remains of Hamburg, but the memories are still vivid.
 We strive to capture these stories, and are excited to be partnering with Missouri Life to produce “Hamburg: Heritage, Resilience, Compliance.”
-Check back for a premiere date coming soon!
+Stay tuned for the documentary release coming soon!